joseph34961971/Dragonite/README.md

 ## Acknowledgement
-The code is built based on DragDiffusion and diffusers, thanks for their outstanding work!
+The code is built based on FastDrag and diffusers, thanks for their outstanding work!